East Prussia: German Empire

-The population of the province in 1900 was 1,996,626 people, with a religious makeup of 1,698,465 Protestants, 269,196 Roman Catholics, and 13,877 Jews.
-The Low Prussian dialect predominated in East Prussia, although High Prussian was spoken in Warmia.
-The numbers of Masurians, Kursenieki and Prussian Lithuanians decreased over time due to the process of Germanization.
-The Polish-speaking population concentrated in the south of the province (Masuria and Warmia) and all German geographic atlases at the start of 20th century showed the southern part of East Prussia as Polish with the number of Polish-speakers estimated at the time to be 300,000.
-Kursenieki inhabited the areas around the Curonian lagoon, while Lithuanian-speaking Prussians concentrated in the northeast in (Lithuania Minor).
-The Old Prussian ethnic group became completely Germanized over time and the Old Prussian language died out in the 18th century.
+Some 920,000 East Prussians left the province between 1871 and 1933 to look for work elsewhere.
+The majority went to the industrially expanding Ruhr region; others went overseas to North and South America.
+In spite of the emigration, East Prussia's population continued to increase, although less rapidly than in the industrialising areas.

+In 1900, 85.1% of the population was Protestant, 13.4% Roman Catholic, 0.8% other Christian denominations and 0.7% Jewish.

 World War I

-At the German entry into World War I, East Prussia became a theatre of war when the Russian Empire invaded the country.
-The Imperial Russian Army encountered at first little resistance because the bulk of the Imperial German Army had been directed towards the Western Front according to the Schlieffen Plan.
-Despite early success and the capture of the towns of Rastenburg and Gumbinnen, in the Battle of Tannenberg in 1914 and the Second Battle of the Masurian Lakes in 1915, the Russians were decisively defeated and forced to retreat.
-The Russians were followed by the German Army advancing into Russian territory.
+At the German entry into World War I, East Prussia became a theatre of war when the Russian Empire invaded the province.
+The Imperial Russian Army at first encountered little resistance because the bulk of the Imperial German Army had been directed towards the Western Front under the Schlieffen Plan.
+Despite early success and the capture of the towns of Rastenburg and Gumbinnen, the Russians were decisively defeated and forced to retreat in the Battle of Tannenberg in 1914 and the Second Battle of the Masurian Lakes in 1915.
+The German Army followed the Russians and advanced into Russian territory.

-After the Russian army's first invasion the majority of the civilian population fled westwards, while several thousand remaining civilians were deported to Russia.
-Treatment of civilians by both armies was mostly disciplined, although 74 civilians were killed by Russian troops in the Abschwangen massacre on 8/29/1914.
+After the Russian army's first invasion, the majority of the civilian population in the affected region fled westwards, while several thousand remaining civilians were deported to Russia.
+Treatment of civilians by both armies was mostly disciplined, although 61 civilians were killed by Russian troops in the Abschwangen massacre on 29 August 1914.
 The region had to be rebuilt because of damage caused by the war.